root-project/root/documentation/spectrum/Spectrum.md

 In the transform domain one can also enhance (multiply with the constant > 1) some regions.
 This way, one can change peak-to-background ratio.
-This function has the form of
+This function has a form of

 ```{.cpp}
 char *Enhance1(const float *source,